Mountain pine beetle population dynamics in new habitats and climates: The potential for eastern and northern spread in Canada

 Complex phenology may affect the MPB’s ability to survive, aggregate and reproduce.
 These factors will ultimately determine its eruptive and spread potential in the boreal forest.
 Variation in development and survival can not be predicted using the coarse spatial scale of available weather station data.
 Therefore, in the summer of 2010 we initiated a study that quantifies variation in MPB development and survival and relates it to under-canopy and under-bark temperatures in three geographic areas.

-This project is lead by Dr. Kathy Blieker of the Pacific Forestry Centre, the project is to address the understanding MPB biology and impact in Alberta.
+This project, led by Dr. Kathy Blieker of the Pacific Forestry Centre, enhances our understanding of MPB biology and the impact of the beetle in Alberta.
 In addition, study results will have implications for forest management and options associated with MPB infestations.
 It will provide the biological knowledge and an effective decision-making tool that can be used to develop effective management practices and strategies to slow the spread of MPB in Canada.

 Objectives